-- Apply by November 15 for the Early Action Program or by February 1 for Regular Notification using the PDF application (for Fall 2016) and the Common Application (for Fall 2017)
+- Apply by November 15 for the Early Action Program or by February 1 for Regular Notification using the Common Application.

 - Applications will be considered on a space-available basis after February 1.

 - Early Action applicants will receive a decision by January 15.

 - Regular notification applicants will receive a decision by March 15.

 - Music and Theatre applicants will receive a decision by April 1.